Morpheuslabs-io/a-besu-project/besu-scripts-uat/README.md

   -  `restart_node.sh`: used to restart the running node with preserved data
   -  `stop_cleanup_node.sh`: used to stop the running node and also delete its data folder

+**Notice**
+Please always specify the target environment as the argument passed to the above script as follows:
+  - `prod`: production environment
+  - `uat`: uat environment
+  - anything else or not specified: dev environment

+Example:

+`start_node.sh uat`: start node for UAT env

 ### Start/restart/stop

 Each node can be started/restarted/stopped on VM.
 Node that the network requires minimum 3 / 4 validator nodes to valiidate the transaction to be included in the newly produced block.